 Applicants sixteen years or older with a driver's license should sign a Borrower's Agreement for themselves.

 Library cards are valid for three years after which time they must be renewed.

 How to Renew a Card

 Patrons can renew a card in person at the library or by phone.
 Library staff will verify that the patron's address and phone are correct and then update the record.
-A new card is not issued at this time unless the orginal card is lost or damaged.
+A new card is not issued at this time unless the original card is lost or damaged.
 Note: The patron must be in good standing to renew a library card.

 Checkout / Loan Periods